-During 2019, Ms. Fisher, Mr. Posey, and Rima Touma-Bruno, our Chief Human Resources Officer, typically attended our compensation committee's meetings.
+During 2020, Ms. Fisher (before her resignation on May 29, 2020), Ms. Kim (following her appointment as our Chief Financial Officer on June 29, 2020), Mr. Posey, and Rima Touma-Bruno, our Chief Human Resources Officer, typically attended our compensation committee's meetings.
 Our compensation committee may invite to its meetings any other person that it deems appropriate.
 No named executive officer attends the portions of a meeting during which decisions regarding his or her compensation are made.